linpengcheng/PurefunctionPipelineDataflow/README.md

 1. Perfectly defeat other messy and complex software engineering methodologies in a simple and unified way.
-2. Realize the unification of software and hardware on the logical model.
+2. Realize the unification of software and hardware on the logical model. and the unification of programming technology and system architecture through the innovative Warehouse Workshop Model.
 3. Achieve a leap in software production theory from the era of manual workshops to the era of standardized production in large industries.